TerraFirmaMozambique/odk_forms_ilrg_lamadi/README.md

-# odk_forms_ilrg_lamadi
+# ILRG LAMADI Data Collection Tools
 This repository contains the data collection tools for the ILRG LAMADI project.
+They comprise ODK forms in xlsx and xml formats.